dmilstein/channels/README.md

 The svg rendering will work for more than two clients, though the diagrams can get a bit harder to read, naturally:

 ![Counter: Three Clients](examples/images/three_client_counter.svg)

+## Thanks

+ - [Hillel Wayne](https://www.hillelwayne.com/), whose [Practical TLA+](https://www.apress.com/gp/book/9781484238288) got me started on learning TLA+

+ - [Marianne Bellotti](https://medium.com/@bellmar), whose [Introduction to TLA+ Model Checking in the Command Line](https://medium.com/@bellmar/introduction-to-tla-model-checking-in-the-command-line-c6871700a6a2) got me started on actually running TLC.

+ - GitHub user [will62794](https://github.com/will62794), whose [TLA+ Animation Module](https://github.com/will62794/tlaplus_animation) was a source of inspiration (though I ultimately found it a lot easier to do the SVG string consruction and manipulation in python, rather than purely in TLA+).